TomaszSkrzyp/checkers/README.md

 **Game Setup**

-To choose which player is a computer and eventual level of computer, change values in game object constuctor in checkers.cpp inside main()
+To choose which player is a computer and eventual level of computer, change values in "game" object constuctor in main() inside checkers.cpp
 EXAMPLE:
 ```sh
   game(false,0,true,5);